freedomofpress/securedrop/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

+### Security Checklist

+Do any of the changes made allow a malicious user to:

+- [ ] pretend to be a different user?
+(Spoofing / Authenticity)
+- [ ] modify data used by the system?
+(Tampering / Integrity)
+- [ ] deny that they performed an action to change the system's state?
+(Repudiation / Non-repudiability)
+- [ ] extract information that should be kept secret?
+(Information disclosure / Confidentiality)
+- [ ] exhaust system resources such that the system is no longer functioning as intended?
+(Denial of Service / Availability)
+- [ ] increase their ability to work with system resources?
+(Elevation of Privilege / Authorization)

+#### If yes, please list what mechanisms are in place for mitigation and/or prevention:

+List any protective mechanisms here

 ### If you made changes to the server application code:

 - [ ] Linting (`make lint`) and tests (`make test`) pass in the development container